 What to Bring: Work gloves (The AAF will have a limited supply), snacks, water, sunscreen, personal gear.

-Meals: Please provide your own lunches to eat in the field on the Saturday work day.
+Meals: Please provide your own lunches to eat in the field on the Saturday work days.
 The AAF will be providing dinners on Friday and Saturday nights and continental breakfasts with coffee and juice on Saturday and Sunday mornings.

+Directions to Camp: AAF camp site will be located on the north side of Rudd Knoll, which is about 12 miles south of Highway 260 and 14 miles southwest of Eagar.
 Travel 38 miles east of Pinetop on Highway 260; turn right (south) on State Highway 261 at mile post 393 (You can also take Highway 60 east from Show Low to Eagar and turn west onto Highway 260 to reach MP 393.); go about 12 miles south on Highway 261 to mile post 400.5 and turn left (east) at the AAF signs located on the north side of Rudd Knoll.
 Access until this turnoff is paved road and the camping area starts within a ¼ mile of the highway.
 Please note this is a public camping area, but efforts will be made to “reserve” a specific AAF camping area.